manucouto1/framework3/docs/installation/index.md

 1. Ensure your Python version is 3.11 or higher.
 2. Make sure pip is up to date: `pip install --upgrade pip`
-3. If you're using a virtual environment, ensure it's activated when installing and using Framework3.
+3. If you're using a virtual environment, ensure it's activated when installing and using LabChain.

 For more detailed error messages, you can use the verbose mode when installing: